covidsafetynetwork/covidsafetynetwork/AprovedItems/README.txt

-This directory is a repository for 3D models we all agreed to produce.
+This directory is a repository is a selecction for 3D models members of CSN have agreed to produce.
 They are still open to futher modifications
 This will help us to focus and develop fewer models, as many diferent design huge number of the same item were created in a short time in respose of coronavirus